lbl-srg/obc/specification/source/specification.rst

    are explicitly changed.
 Variable values can be accessed at any time instant.
 #.
 Computation and communication at an event instant does not take time.
    [If computation or communication time has to be simulated, this property has to be explicitly modeled.]
 #.
-Every input connector must be connected to exactly one output connector.
+Every input connector shall be connected to exactly one output connector.

-In addition, the dependency graph from inputs to outputs that directly depend on inputs must be directed and acyclic.
+In addition, the dependency graph from inputs to outputs that directly depend on inputs shall be directed and acyclic.
 I.e., connections that form an algebraic loop are not allowed.
 [To break an algebraic loop, one could place a delay block or an integrator in the loop, because the outputs of a delay or integrator does *not* depend